georgia hvac rebates, georgia heat pump rebates, 2025 hvac tax credits, new hvac tax credit

 Discover Clean Energy Tax Credits & Rebates available for Georgia consumers and improve the efficiency of your home.

-The Inflation Reduction Act (IRA) was enacted by the federal government last August with the objective of reducing greenhouse gas (GHG) emissions by 40% by 2030, and it has had the greatest impact in two primary tax areas.
+The Inflation Reduction Act (IRA) was enacted by the federal government in August 2022 with the objective of reducing greenhouse gas (GHG) emissions by 40% by 2030, and it has had the greatest impact in two primary tax areas.

 These areas include the Energy Efficient Home Improvement Tax Credit (25C) and the High Efficiency Electric Home Rebate Program (HEEHRP).